 Each of us appreciates this truth, the more-so as we age.
 However, it is acquiring quality knowledge that frequently proves the problem.
 Therefore, we turn to the "Experts"; surely a reliable source for the evidence we seek.

 In fact, so strong is the impulse to trust these experts, that many unscrupulous devices are employed to exploit this potential "weakness"; as exemplified by the advertising world, which mines this fault-line for a living.

 However, to re-emphasise, though falling prey to manipulative advertising may be relatively harmless, some questions require greater degrees of irrefutable evidence.
-Evidence upon which we can confidently base our decisions, because failing to do so would result in serious consequence.
+The evidence upon which we can confidently base our decisions because failing to do so would result in serious consequence.

 Again, for example: